GlobalLives/globallives/wp-content/plugins/oa-social-login/readme.txt

 == Testimonials ==

 <strong>Used by thousands of users around the world!</strong>

+<em>The plugin in is one of the best I've seen so far.
+Extremely easy to implement and run.
+The support is great too.
+No concerns on my side.
+Keep it up!</em>
+<strong>livia</strong>

 <em>Loving the service, seen a massive increase in painless signups to my blog.
 Thanks!</em>
 <strong>Richard B.</strong>